metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards.md

 description: Explains how guards work and how to enable them.
 ---

-Now that we know how Candy Machines work and how to load them, it’s time we talk about the last piece of the puzzle: Guards. {% .lead %}

 ## What is a guard?

 A guard is a modular piece of code that can restrict access to the mint of a Candy Machine and even add new features to it!